 The strategic decisions determine the total number of such resources available, as well as the assignment of each resource to a home terminal.
 Costs associated with these strategic decisions can include the purchase cost of a capital asset, salary and/or signing bonus associated with hiring an individual, and transportation costs associated with reallocating a resource from one home terminal to another.
 These strategic and tactical decisions can be (and often are) made independently.
-However, as the strategic decisions can have a profound impact on the cost of transporting freight, we propose to solve them jointly.
-In this way, and by explicitly modeling uncertainty in freight volumes, the strategic, resource acquisition and allocation decisions can be made with an accurate estimate of their impact on the transportation costs the carrier will ultimately incur.
+However, as shown in Crainic et al. (2017), doing so can lead to a significant increase in total costs.
+Thus, we seek to make them jointly.